FNNDSC/pl-mgz2imageslices/README.rst

     modifying the CLI is more complex than simply setting the <LUTfile> to ``__val__``.

+    While running the docker image, you can also pass ``__fs__`` which will use the FreeSurferColorLUT.txt from within the docker container to perform a looktup on the filtered voxel label values according to the contents of the FreeSurferColorLUT.txt

     [-s|--skipLabelValueList <ListOfLabelNumbersToSkip>]
     If specified as a comma separated string of label numbers, will not create directories of those label numbers.